March 10th, 7:30 pm

 Screening - inaugural meeting

-With the support of the Foundation for the Memory of the Shoah
+With the support of the Foundation for the Holocaust

-May 1945, the first infantry division of the army and army delivers its last combat in Europe in the South of Slovakia and liberates the concentration camp of Falkenau.
-Thanks to a cam ra that he sent his mother, Samuel Fuller, member of this 'Big Red One', films this song.
+In May 1945, the first infantry division of the army and army fought their last battle in Europe, in the South, in Soviet Russia, and finally at the Falkenau concentration camp.
+Grace, a mother sent to him, his father, Samuel Fuller, a member of this "Big Red One", is filming this piece.

-1988: after a short introduction about the filming conditions and the preparation of the camp’s liberation, Samuel Fuller comments on this unique document.
-For having been unaware of what was happening in the camp, the notables of the town of Falkenau will have to give a drive to the interns.
-Samuel Fuller also wonders about the truth of the images, about the possibility of representing the concentrationary universe and about the need to pass on the memory to young people.
+1988: after a short introduction about the filming conditions and the preparation of the camp’s lib ration, Samuel Fuller commented on this unique document.
+For having been very unaware of what was happening in the camp, the notables of the village of Falkenau will have to give a lesson to the interns.
+Samuel Fuller also wonders about the use of images, about the possibility to perceive the concentration camp universe and about the need to transmit its message to young people.

 In the presence of